Tenderloin, San Francisco: Crime

 The first block of Turk Street, between Taylor and Mason, had one of the highest rates of violence and drug activity in San Francisco, according to a survey conducted by the Tenderloin Housing Clinic.
 On January 31, 2014, parking was banned on both sides of the street in an effort to reduce violence and drug activity.
 Without parked cars to hide illegal activity, there were fewer loiterers, and a decrease in drug activity.

 According to The New York Times, streets in the Tenderloin are littered with thousands of discarded heroin needles, and the sidewalks "have come to resemble a refugee camp".
 Public defecation and urination are commonplace, and between 2015 and 2018, more than 300 lampposts were replaced because they had been corroded by urine.

 The neighborhood was the origin of a notorious Bahala Na Gang (BNG) imported from the Philippines.
 In the late 1960s to the mid-1970s, the gang was involved in extortion, drug sales, and murder for hire.
 Additionally, on April 10, 1984, notorious serial killer Richard Ramirez committed his first known murder in a hotel basement, where he was living, in the Tenderloin district.

+In the 2020s, the Tenderloin has experienced many of San Francisco's fentanyl deaths.